kiirty/TechFusion_KirtiGarg/README.md

 # TechFusion_KirtiGarg
 ### The Problem Statement Title: Create a AI-driven and IoT-based Smart farming for Optimal Yield & Crop Protection.
 ### OVERVIEW:
-TechFusion_KirtiGarg is an advanced agricultural monitoring system that leverages various sensors to detect and analyze key environmental parameters such as humidity, pH, soil moisture, and water level.
+CropGaurd is an advanced agricultural monitoring system that leverages various sensors to detect and analyze key environmental parameters such as humidity, pH, soil moisture, and water level.
 The collected data is transmitted to a cloud platform using LoRaWAN, a cost-effective and power-efficient wireless communication technology.

 ## Features
 - Sensor-Based Monitoring: Collects real-time data on soil and environmental conditions.